open-aviation/pyopensky/README.rst

 Perform Mode S roll-call queries
 ++++++++++++++++++++++++++++++++

-By defined the query type as ``type="rollcall"``, the rollcall Mode S message can be obtained.
+By defined the query type as ``source="rollcall"``, the rollcall Mode S message can be obtained.
 For example:

 .. code-block:: python